top of page

 • Feeling responsible for others' moods and emotions

-• Guilt when setting boundaries, ask for something, or putting yourself first
+• Guilt when setting boundaries, asking for something, or putting yourself first

 • Constant self-doubt or overthinking decisions